CanerIrfanoglu/advances_in_ml/README.md

 * <b>Path-Independence</b>: By averaging performance across many paths, the final result is not dependent on the luck of one specific historical sequence.
 It measures the robustness of the strategy's underlying logic.
 * <b>Provides a Distribution of Outcomes</b>: You get a full distribution of Sharpe Ratios.
 This allows you to assess the strategy's risk profile, such as the probability of failure (P[SR < 0]) and the stability of its performance.
 * <b>More Reliable Estimate</b>: The average performance across all combinatorial paths is a much more reliable and unbiased estimator of the strategy's true out-of-sample performance than a single walk-forward test.

+## Chapter 13 - Synthetic Data

+This chapter addresses a fundamental limitation of all backtesting: we only have one realization of history.
+A strategy might look great on the single historical path we have, but what if that path was unusually kind?
+This chapter provides the ultimate stress test by generating thousands of alternative, plausible historical paths—synthetic datasets—and backtesting our strategy on all of them.

+To create Synthetic Data that aligns with the properties of real data 13.4 introduces the Ornstein-Uhlenbeck (O-U) based framework for generating synthetic prices.

+Afterwards, 13.5 builts the Algorithm on top via the 5 Step Model below:

+<b>Step 1</b>: Model the Price Dynamics

+<b>What it does</b>: The algorithm first analyzes the historical price data to understand its mean-reverting behavior.
+It fits a statistical model (an Ornstein-Uhlenbeck process) to the data.
+<b>The Output</b>: This yields two key parameters: φ (the speed of mean-reversion) and σ (the volatility of the process).
+These two numbers effectively become the "DNA" for the price behavior we want to simulate.

+<b>Step 2</b>: Define a Grid of Potential Trading Rules
+<b>What it does</b>: A comprehensive grid (or "mesh") of potential trading rules is created.
+Each rule is a pair consisting of a stop-loss level and a profit-taking level, both defined in terms of the volatility σ calculated in Step 1.
+Example: It might create a 20x20 grid, testing stop-losses from -0.5σ to -10σ against profit-takes from +0.5σ to +10σ, resulting in 400 unique rule combinations.

+<b>Step 3</b>: Generate Thousands of Synthetic Price Paths
+<b>What it does</b>: Using the mean-reversion speed (φ) and volatility (σ) from Step 1, the algorithm generates a large number of new, synthetic price paths (e.g., 100,000).
+<b>The Key</b>: Each path starts from the observed initial conditions of a real trading opportunity and simulates what could have happened next, according to the statistical properties of the model.
+A maximum holding period (a vertical barrier) is also imposed.

+<b>Step 4</b>: Run a Massive Backtesting Experiment
+<b>What it does</b>: This is the heart of the process.
+The algorithm takes every single trading rule from the grid in Step 2 and backtests it against every single one of the 100,000 synthetic paths from Step 3.
+<b>The Output</b>: This doesn't produce one result, but a distribution of outcomes (e.g., 100,000 Sharpe Ratios) for each of the 400 trading rules.

+<b>Step 5</b>: Determine the Optimal Trading Rules

+<b>What it does</b>: The algorithm analyzes the massive set of results from Step 4 to find the best-performing rule.
+This can be done in three ways:
+  * 5a (Unconstrained): Find the single best-performing stop-loss/profit-take pair from the entire grid.
+  * 5b (Constrained Profit-Take): If your strategy already has a fixed profit target, use the results to find the optimal stop-loss that should accompany it.
+  * 5c (Constrained Stop-Loss): If your fund has a mandatory maximum stop-loss, use the results to find the optimal profit-taking level to maximize returns for that given level of risk.